Top 10 Reasons Why Your Long-Term Disability (LTD) Company May Refuse to Do An LTD Buyout

 Many people on disability are living on such limited means that they are forced to use some or all of the SSDI award to pay creditors or to get needed medical treatment.
 Failing to pay the insurance company, however, will result in the insurance company withholding your benefits at best, and sending your debt to collection at worst.

-If you owe an overpayment to your LTD insurance company, they may not be willing to do a buyout until after the overpayment has been completely recovered.
+If you owe an overpayment to your LTD insurance company, they may not be willing to do a lump sum buyout until after the overpayment has been completely recovered.

 9. Your Claim Is Too Young

 If a disability carrier extends a lump sum buyout offer, they have concluded that your claim is expected to be paid for the maximum duration of the policy.
 Of course, anything can happen and so the insurance company will consider mortality and morbidity ratings based on your medical history and the insurance company’s past claim history.
 Generally, the shorter the period of time remaining on the claim the lesser the uncertainty.
 The longer the period of time remaining the more the uncertainty involved.
 If your claim is very young, not only will it be less likely that your insurance company has enough in reserves to extend a reasonable buyout offer, but the general uncertainties inherent in a long future claim may make it hard for the insurance company to measure the uncertainties